M4rinz/MyFork-smart-industrial-database/README.md

 This project aims to provide a data architecture framework for Industry 5.0 applications.
 This repo is part of a larger project for the Smart Applications course at the University of Pisa.
 This architecture is made by using a customised version of `PostgreSQL`.
 This `PostgreSQL` instance includes two extensions:

 - **`TimescaleDB`** which is an open-source time-series extension that allows PostgreSQL to be optimized for fast ingest and complex queries; and
 - **`pgvector`** which is a PostgreSQL extension that provides support for vector similarity search and indexing.
-The architecture supports real-time data ingestion and processing for smart applications and can be used for educational purposes in a university course.
+The architecture supports real-time data ingestion and processing for smart applications and can be used for educational purposes in a university course; and
+- **`pgcrypto`** which is a PostgreSQL extension that provides cryptographic functions for encrypting and decrypting data.

 ## 🚀 Getting Started